When is booking a tour worth the splurge over doing-it-yourself?

 8. My secret: Booking Point to point travel

-I like to wing a lot of my travels, so the next tip is a big secret to how I plan my trips… booking point to point travel.
-There are pockets in a city, where travel agents are plentiful and your hotel or hostel has more booking power than you think.
-So when I’m winging my trips, I rely on tourism offices and travel agents to find me the best deal.
-Going through a travel agent is easier and speedier and usually, his/her commission is worth the loss of a stressful three hours researching on Google.
+I like to wing a lot of my travels, so the next tip is a big secret to how I plan my trips… booking point to point travel through local travel agents.
+I rely on tourism offices and local travel agents to find me the best deal.
+Going through a travel agent is easier and speedier; usually, his/her commission is worth the loss of a stressful three hours researching on Google.
 Travel agents have knowledge of their city, activity tours and transportation timetables.
-I look to them to find me the times and dates i’m looking for.
+These days I have also been resorting to GetyourGuide and Klook for budget options.